ivandfx/DFXWinTweaks/README.md

 ## *About modified versions
 You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.

-However, I'm open to solve bugs for modified versions, but I do not support these "officially"
+However, I'm open to solve bugs issued from modified versions, but I don't officially support these.

 ## Other languages
 DFX Tweaker is available in these languages: